TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sqlvm/v2-sqlvm-cannotconnecttovmlinux.md

 # Cannot connect to my VM

-4 out of 5 customers resolved their VM connectivity issue using the links below.<br>
+Most users can resolve issues with VM connectivity by using the information below.<br>

 ## **Recommended Documents**